-SVN Branching and Merging
+SVN Branching and Merging: How It Works

-Branches allow your team to work on multiple versions of your code simultaneously.
+Subversion branches (SVN branches) allow your team to work on multiple versions of your code simultaneously.
 Developers can test out new features without impacting the rest of development with errors and bugs.

 The most common complaints about SVN is its tedious branching and complicated merging model.
 SVN branches are created as directories inside a repository.
 This directory structure is the core pain point with SVN branching.
 It costs what every developer needs more of: time.

 Relationships Between Subversion Branches

 Relationships between branches and the branch’s relationship to the trunk is not stored easily in SVN.
 Development must come up with a naming scheme or create external documentation.

 As you’re working on your branch, you occasionally merge from the trunk to your branch to keep your directory up-to-date.
 Every time this happens, changes are copied and duplicated into your branch directory.
 This may or may not reflect changes other developers are making.

 When the branch is ready, you commit back to the trunk with SVN merge.
 Of course, you’re not the only one merging changes.
 Your version of the trunk might not reflect developers’ branches.
 This means conflicts, missing files, and jumbled changes riddle your branch.